secure-rm/core/README.md

 ## 🚩 Troubleshooting / Common issues

-Should works on OS X, Linux (almost, see below), and Windows.
+Should work on OS X, Linux (almost, see below), and Windows.
 (See build status)

 ### File systems